National Guard (El Salvador): History

-Earlier this year the Government engaged the services of Spanish Captain Alfonso Martin Garrido, to organize the National Guard.
-Captain Garrido previously had served as Inspector General of the National Police, and was assimilated into the Salvadoran army as a colonel.
+Earlier this year the Government engaged the services of Spanish captain Alfonso Martín Garrido, to organize the National Guard.
+Garrido previously had served as Inspector General of the National Police, and was assimilated into the Salvadoran army as a colonel.
 This Spaniard, with vast experience in the Spanish military, was the first director general of the National Guard.

 The first standard uniforms used by the National Guard was khaki colored, worn with long pants, with metal buttons running down the front and emblems of the neck.
 The shoes, leggings and equipment belts were all brown.
 A felt hat was worn until 1918, when it was changed to straw, which was worn until 1924.
 These hats were worn with the left wing brim bent upward which carryed a fabric Cockade in the colors of the Flag of El Salvador, the Cockade was changed to metal.
 The issued weapon was the 7mm Spanish Mauser rifle which was used until 1924.
 This dress was an early idea of Colonel Garrido.

 The first regulation of the National Guard were issued on Sept.
 25, 1912, and they were in force until April 12, 1924.

 The National Guard in the early depended on the Secretaría de Gobernación (Interior Ministry), but it was the Secretary of War which will provide all resources necessary for its functions and organization.

 Over the years, the National Guard, was more and more involved with the life of the nation when on Aug.
 20, 1914, it became part of the active Army as a "Special Corps of the Army".

 One of his functions as Special Corps under Art.
 1 of its Organic Law, was to deliver its services with one faction in properly selected Presidential House.